Being Your Own Bank – UNRAVELED…

 - Competitive Return

 The most efficient home for your money, which contains most of the above characteristics, is a properly designed dividend paying whole life insurance policy.
 A problem usually encountered with permanent life insurance in respect to the “inside buildup”, is that it is designed improperly.
-Its usual focus is on death benefit, instead, it should be designed to get as much money as possible into a policy with the least amount paying for the insurance portion; maximizing its cash value.
+Its usual focus is on death benefit, instead, it should be designed to get as much money as possible into a policy with the least amount paying for the insurance portion; maximizing its cash value (this is done by blending).

 Why Whole Life Insurance?